On This Page

 For More Information: Waiting Lists

-For more information that can help you figure out whether it’s worth it to wait to see a specific therapist, and to learn how to get the therapist you’re waiting to see to help you with a referral, you can read our article “What to Do When There’s a Waiting List.”
+For more information that can help you figure out whether it’s worth it to wait, and to learn ways you can get a referral to another therapist, you can read our article “What to Do When There’s a Waiting List.“

 We hope this article will help you get off to a great start in therapy.
 Waiting can be frustrating, but embracing the wait can help you set yourself up for success.
 Be patient—you may be just days away from changing your life!